davestewart/axios-actions/README.md

 The `Http` class which manages the Axios calls allows you to modify the outgoing data and incoming responses in a similar manner to Axios intercepters, via `before` and `after` arrays.

-To modify data or response, add a handler functions:
+To modify data or response, add handler functions:

 ```js
 endpoint.http.before.push(data => onRequest)